Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

-A priori, there is no obvious connection between the estimation error of a solution $\F$ to the above Oracle IP and that of a solution to the SDP.
-In particular, the latter involves a continuous relaxation, for which the solutions are fractional in general and the true centers are unknown.
-Surprisingly, we are able to establish a formal relationship between the two, and in particular show that the error of the SDP is bounded by the error of the IP in an appropriate sense.
+A priori, there is no obvious connection between the estimation error of a solution to the Oracle IP and that of a solution to the SDP.
+In particular, the SDP is oblivious to the true centers and in general has fractional optimal solutions.
+Nevertheless, we are able to establish a formal relationship between these two programs, as is done below.

-\subsection{Errors of SDP relaxation and Oracle IP}
+\subsection{Errors of SDP Relaxation and Oracle IP}

-To establish the connection between the SDP and Oracle IP, we begin with the following observation: for a solution $\F\in\mathcal{F}$ to potentially be an optimal solution of the Oracle IP~(\ref{eq:oracleIP}), it must satisfy $\eta(\F)\le\eta(\F^{*})$ since $\F^{*}$ is feasible to (\ref{eq:oracleIP}).
+We begin by making the following observations.
+Recall that $\F^{*}\in\mathcal{F}$ is the true assignment matrix as defined in Section~\ref{sec:setup_sdp}.
+For each assignment matrix $\F\in\mathcal{F}$ , it is easy to see that the quantity $\frac{1}{2}\norm[\F-\F^{*}]1$ equals the number of points that are assigned differently in $\F$ and $\F^{*}$.
+Therefore, this quantity measures the clustering error of $\F$.
+On the other hand, for a solution $\F\in\mathcal{F}$ to potentially be an optimal solution of the Oracle IP~(\ref{eq:oracleIP}), it must satisfy $\eta(\F)\le\eta(\F^{*})$ since $\F^{*}$ is feasible to~(\ref{eq:oracleIP}).
 Consequently, the quantity